 I myself went to this school back in 2007-2008 it was amazing many wonderful teachers! but many have left already..
 This school has turn HORRIBLE!!
 My sister (A average) was attending this school but we had to take her out because the school cause my family the BIGGEST problem!
 I wont forgive this school!
 Police officers arent what you thing trust me.
 Personal experience.

 John H. Liechty Middle School is a public middle school in Los Angeles.
-The principal of John H. Liechty Middle School is Helen Carrillo and can be contacted at email@example.com.
-1,310 students attend John H. Liechty Middle School and identify primarily as Hispanic; Black, non-Hispanic; and Filipino.
-36% of the John H. Liechty Middle School students are "limited in English proficiency."
-87% of the 1,310 students here have subsidized lunches.
-The student to teacher ratio at John H. Liechty Middle School is 21:1.
+The principal of John H. Liechty Middle School is Helen Carrillo, who can be contacted at email@example.com.
+1,310 children attend John H. Liechty Middle School and identify as Hispanic; Black, non-Hispanic; and Filipino.
+36% of the John H. Liechty Middle School students have "limited English proficiency."
+87% of the 1,310 students here are paying reduced lunch prices.
+The ratio of students to teachers at John H. Liechty Middle School is 21:1.
 Camino Nuevo Charter Academy is one of the nearest middle schools.

 - Computer arts